OLIMEX/OLINUXINO/SOFTWARE/A20/A20-build/README.txt

 7. Write script.bin file
 -------------------------
-script.bin is a file with very important configuration parameters like port GPIO assignments, DDR memory parameters, Video resolution etc, According to the A20 board you use you have to download and write different script.bin file.
+script.bin is a file with very important configuration parameters like port GPIO assignments, DDR memory parameters, video resolution etc, according to the A20 board you use you have to download and write different script.bin file.

 7.1 for A20-OLinuXino_Lime2 board download the script.bin file using wget command
 # wget https://github.com/OLIMEX/OLINUXINO/blob/master/SOFTWARE/A20/A20-build/scripts_a20_Lime2_34_90_camera_rel_2/script.bin